Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-editor-qna.md

 -    **A**: We do have future plans for an orbit camera preset, so it's great to know you would find it valuable.

 ## Error Log
 -    **Q**: More detailed error log?
 Sometimes we don't know where the error is.
 Sometimes we only get a short error like this: `TypeError:  is not a function` I want a more detailed or long error log like: `TypeError: x is not a function ....(error stack)`
 -    **A**: This is great feedback.
 We're always trying to improve error messages like this.
 If you have specific code examples of where a call stack is not included please let us know.
 Those errors can be very frustrating!

 ## QuickJS and JIT Compilation
 -    **Q**: Are there any plans for moving away from QuickJS anytime soon?
 -    **A**: We currently don't have any plans to move away from QuickJS any time soon. are there any particular painpoints or issues with QuickJS you're seeing?
 -    **Q**: No JIT optimization mostly
 -    **A**: The challenge is that even with JS engines which do support JIT (like V8), it is not supported on all of our target devices.

 ## More velocity control for the Player
 -    **Q**: Are there any plans to:
-1. Allow for `applyImpulse` for the player?
+-    **Q**: Allow for `applyImpulse` for the player?
-2. Allow for `clearVelocity` for the player?
+-    **Q**: Allow for `clearVelocity` for the player?
-3. Allow for `keepVelocity` option when teleporting the player?
+-    **Q**: Allow for `keepVelocity` option when teleporting the player?
 -    **A**: Due to technical limitations we were unable to provide these APIs for players at the same time as other entities but it's something we would like to make available in the future.
 -    **A**: We're trying to avoid adding new APIs to beta that don't have a short-term release plan.
 We don't like having APIs sit around in beta for a year plus.

 ## Editor Mode on Mobile
 -    **Q**: Any plans on porting Editor to mobile